 You’ll need to generate a code which will allow your instructor to check your licence details:

-Step one: enter your driving licence number, national insurance number and postcode as shown on your driving licence.
+Step 1: Enter your driving licence number, national insurance number and postcode as shown on your driving licence.

-Step two: click on “share licence information”.
+Step 2: Click on “share licence information”.
 This creates a code.
 The code is case sensitive, can only be used once, and is only valid for 21 days.